GregEmony/GregEmony/README.md

  Hi, I’m Gregory Emony 👋

 I’m a data analyst/scientist who’s passionate about providing actionable insights for any business need.
-I enjoy learning new languages, framework, and analytical method.
-So far, I have worked with Python,R, Tableau, SQL, MySQL, Snowflakes and Excel.In 2022, I would love to dive deep into robotics, artificial intelligence, and machine learning.
+I enjoy learning new languages, frameworks, and analytical methods.
+So far, I have worked with Python, R, Tableau, SQL, MySQL, Snowflakes, and Excel.
+In 2022, I would love to dive deep into robotics, artificial intelligence, and machine learning.

 - 👀 I’m a data analyst/scientist who’s passionate about providing actionable insights for any business need.
 - ✨ I'm comfortable in data cleaning, data modeling, data warehousing, and vizualisation.